JHrastelj/Severity/PilotQC.md

 Repeat for all chromosomes.

 Now upload data to Michigan imputation server.
 N.B.
-Chose Eagle for phasing of autosomla chromosomes, but did not allow this for X chromosome, so chose shapeIT for the X chromosome.
+Chose Eagle for phasing of autosomal chromosomes, but did not allow this for X chromosome, so chose shapeIT for the X chromosome.